w3c-webmob/payments-use-cases/README.md

 __For Developers__

-Its meant as a B2B platform so no long tail developer-accesible API.
+It's meant as a B2B platform so no long tail developer-accesible API.
 It's used as a mechanism of payment by different platform APIs like Google Play, Windows Phone or Blackberry